Contact Us

 Get free and low-cost necessities through “Pack & Give Back”

-This program helps to reduce waste generated by students when they move at the beginning and end of each semester.
+This sustainability program helps to reduce waste generated by students when they move at the beginning and end of each semester.
 When they move out in the spring, students are given the opportunity to donate things they no longer need.
 The ReUse Program sorts and sells, or disposes of them.

 Used items are available throughout the year, but in the fall many items from Pack & Give Back are available in the Free Store, held for two weeks at the beginning of each semester.
 Students are invited to check out the Free Store before buying new items like futons, furniture and refrigerators (Neighborhood residents can also shop the Free Store during the last week of the sale, if they’ve made a donation).

-Students can leave materials at collection points in residence halls.
+Students can leave reusable materials at collection points in residence halls.
 Food, toiletries, clothes, small household items and appliances are accepted.
 Donated items that cannot be reused often find a second life elsewhere.
 For example, “We donate linens, towels and blankets to the Wildlife Rehab Center, says Todd Tanner, Zero Waste Program Manager for the University of Minnesota.

 The ReUse Program’s self-help guide has more information about Pack & Give Back.